BlueBrain/nexus/src/main/paradox/running_locally/index.md

 the [Nginx router configuration](./docker/nginx.conf) into a directory of your choice.
 For instance `~/docker/nexus/`.

+On a computer with 32 GiB of RAM or more, you can use [this template](./docker/docker-compose-32GB.yaml) with increased memory limits.

 ### Starting Nexus

 Create a *nexus* deployment with Docker Stacks: